giorgionicoletti/giorgionicoletti.github.io/_pages/cv.md

 * **Best Poster Award** at SMEEB 2021 for the poster "Modeling the emergence of scale-free fire outbreaks in Australia"
 * **Graduate Alumni Award**, best student to graduate in a Master of Science at the University of Padova, academic year 2018/2019

+## Supervision
+* Supervision of one student's thesis for the Master Degree in Physics of Data, University of Padova, Italy.
+* Supervision of two students' projects for the Master Degree in Physics of Data, University of Padova, Italy.

 ## Teaching
   <ul>{% for post in site.teaching reversed %}